nanobox-io/nanobox-docs/source/local-dev/basic-workflow.html.md

 Do what you do best, code.
 Your local codebase is mounted into your Nanobox VM, so any changes you make will be reflected in your dev environment.

 ### Create a Build
 Once your code is at a point we're you're ready to fully test it, create a build.
-This build package can be deployed into both a local and production environments.
+This build package can be deployed into both your local and production platforms.
 To generate a build, run the `build` command in the root of your project.

 ```bash
 $ nanobox build